magento/devdocs/guides/v2.2/javascript-dev-guide/widgets/widget_sticky.md

 ## Overview

-The sticky widget allows admins to fix a page element on the screen in a specific position while a user scrolls the page.
+The sticky widget allows developers to fix a page element on the screen in a specific position while a user scrolls the page.

 Widget source file is [lib/web/mage/sticky.js].